-The petition shall include a short and plain statement of the matters to be adjudicated, and, where appropriate, specifically allege the incident, activity or behavior at issue as well as the date, time, and place of occurrence.
-The petition shall also identify the law, rule, regulation, contract provision, or policy that was allegedly violated and provide a statement of the relief requested.
+The petition must include a short and plain statement of the matters to be adjudicated, and, where appropriate, specifically allege the incident, activity or behavior at issue as well as the date, time, and place of occurrence.
+The petition must also identify the law, rule, regulation, contract provision, or policy that was allegedly violated and provide a statement of the relief requested.
 If the petition does not comply with this provision, the administrative law judge may direct, on the motion of a party or sua sponte, that the petitioner re-plead the petition.

 Go Here for Annotation 1-22

 (a) The petitioner must serve the respondent with the petition.
 The petition must be accompanied by a notice of the following: the respondent's right to file an answer and the deadline to do so under § 1-24; the respondent's right to representation by an attorney or other representative; and the requirement that a person representing the respondent must file a notice of appearance with OATH.
 The notice must include the statement that OATH's rules of practice and procedure are published in Title 48 of the Rules of the City of New York, and that copies of OATH's rules are available at OATH's offices or on OATH's website.

 (b) Service of the petition must be made pursuant to statute, rule, contract, or other provision of law applicable to the type of proceeding being initiated.
 Absent any such applicable law, service of the petition must be made in a manner reasonably calculated to achieve actual notice to the respondent.
 Service by certified mail, return receipt requested, contemporaneously with service by regular first-class mail, will be presumed to be reasonably calculated to achieve actual notice.
 Appropriate proof of service must be maintained.

 (c) A copy of the petition and accompanying notices, with proof of service, must be filed with OATH at or before the commencement of the trial.

 Go Here for Annotation 1-23